TrangNgyn/Uni-Assignments/Java Projects/RTandART-master/README.md

 Once these fields have been selected, you are ready to test your program.

 ### Testing your program
 To begin Testing, press the Start Button once the file fields have been filled in.
-From here, VisualART will prompt you to enter the upper and lower limits of data to be tested in a series of popups.
+From here, VisualART will prompt you to enter the upper and lower limits of data to be tested in a series of pop-ups.

 If the argument that needs to be entered an upper and lower limit for is a String or Char type, you will need to enter the size of the string, as well as the range of ASCII values valid to test.
 Once this occurs, the program will begin implementing test cases.
 Any errors discovered will appear in the Error Log.
 The given testing technique will stop when an error is found. i.e. If an error is found from ART process, the process immediately stops executing, but RT process continues until it also finds an error.